 - Bounce.
 To eliminate odors from sneaker or shoes, place a sheet of Bounce in the footwear overnight so it will smell great in the morning.

-- Dial.
+- Dial Soap.
 To deodorize shoes or sneakers, place a wrapped bar of Dial Soap in the footwear overnight.

 - Febreze.
 Spray Febreze inside stinky shoes and sneakers to eradicate offending odors.

 - L'eggs Sheer Energy Panty Hose and Tidy Cats.
 Take a clean, used pair of L'eggs Sheer Energy Panty Hose, cut off the legs at the knee, fill the feet with unused Tidy Cats, tie the ends with a knot, and place inside shoes or sneakers overnight.
 The cat box filler absorbs moisture and musty, lingering odors.

 - 20 Mule Team Borax.
 To deodorize shoes or sneakers, sprinkle 20 Mule Team Borax into the footwear to absorb moisture and neutralize offending odors.
 In the morning, shake out the borax.

 - USA Today.
 To deodorize shoes or boots, crumple up a few pages of USA Today, shove them inside the footwear, and let sit overnight.
 By morning the news-print will absorb the odors.

 - Conair Blow Dryer.
 To dry wet boots or sneakers, insert the nozzle of a Conair Pro Styler 1600 hair dryer into the boot and blow warm air into the foot-wear for five minutes.

 - USA Today.
 To dry wet shoes or boots, stuff the footwear with crumpled pages from USA Today, and let sit overnight (away from a heat source.).
 The newsprint will absorb moisture from the shoes or boots.